One prospect wants your advice like a thirsty man in a drought.

 Honestly, they may not even be challenges yet, just the seeds of problems and invisible missed opportunities.

 They’re certainly not looking for solutions.
-They haven’t began to consider financial advice, and they’re certainly not checking out your website and wondering if you can help them with their super.
+They haven’t begun to consider financial advice, and they’re certainly not checking out your website and wondering if you can help them with their super.

 They’re totally unaware.